rubenxyz/bites-diskspace-tools/README.md

 prores-tool remove-prv /path/to/your/project_folder
 ```

-> [!NOTE]
+> [!WARNING]
-> This command moves files to the Trash, it does not delete them permanently.
-A confirmation prompt will appear before any action is taken.
+> This command is non-interactive and will immediately move all matching files to the Trash without a confirmation prompt.
+Use with caution.

 ### Generate a Report